satyamkumar30082001/delta.domo/README.md

 # delta.domo
-demo for git and github
+demo for git and github class